httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 connection.

-Because of the risk of server confusion about individual requests' schemes (see {{confuse}}), clients MUST NOT send `http` requests on a connection that has previously been used for `https` requests, unless the http-opportunistic origin object {{well-known}} fetched over that connection has a "mixed-scheme" member whose value is "true".
+Because of the risk of server confusion about individual requests' schemes (see {{confuse}}), clients MUST NOT `http` requests on a connection that would ordinarily be used for `https` requests, unless the http-opportunistic origin object {{well-known}} for that origin has a "mixed-scheme" member whose value is "true".

 ## The "http-opportunistic" well-known URI {#well-known}